Docetaxel is a type of chemotherapy. It is a treatment for a number of different types of cancer.

 How you have docetaxel

-Each treatment takes about an hour and you have one every 1 to 3 weeks.
+Each treatment takes about an hour and you have it once every 3 weeks.

 Preventing allergic reactions